bablokb/circuitpython-esp32at/README.md

   - `socket.connect()`, `socket.close()`, `socket.sendto()`
   - UDP client working
   - HTTP get requests (TCP and SSL) working
+  - HTTP server (TCP) working (not tested with multiple concurrent clients)

 See also examples and test-programs in the `examples`-folder.